bxt/wptemplates/README.md

 * If you have images in your templates the pipes cause a new parameter
 * Namespaced links are not recognized
+* Templates in links are not recognized
+* Links contents are not htmldecoded
 * html-comments, nowiki, pre and math blocks might cause problems

 ## Contributing